 I recently finished a book on Rome and cannot stop gushing about it.
-Four Seasons in Rome by Anthony Doerr is a frank and honest recollection of the author, his wife and newly born twins in Rome-the Caput Mundi (Capital of the World).
+Four Seasons in Rome by Anthony Doerr is a frank and honest recollection of the author and his life in Rome (Caput Mundi or Capital of the World).

 Doerr’s prose is strong and powerful.
 He weaves words in a poetic way whether it is having a bowl of pasta, visiting a hill top town of Umbria or merely looking at the newly elected Pope.

-P.S.
-This isn’t one of those books where a lone expat buys a house in Tuscany and lives and travels through the country.
-Don’t get me wrong, I am all for reading expat books and I have enjoyed a few here and there but let’s face it, sometimes it gets a tad too much.
-Because life isn’t that sweet and perfect.
-Whether you are in Italy or anywhere else in the world 😉
+This isn’t one of those books where a lone expat buys a house in Tuscany and writes about it.
+Don’t get me wrong, I love expat books and have enjoyed a few here and there but let’s face it, sometimes it gets a tad too much.
+Because life isn’t that sweet and perfect as it is shown in those books whether you are in Italy or anywhere else!